 The National Etruscan Museum of Villa Giulia tells of rituals of the Etruscan symposium of wine and its symbolic and religious meaning, uses and myths.

-Many vases on show, were imported from Greece.
-The painted images, talk of myths and legends performed during the ceremony accompanied by the sound of an instrument in an atmosphere perfumed by incense.
+Many vases were imported from Greece.
+The painted images talk of myths and legends performed during the ceremony accompanied by the sound of an instrument in an atmosphere perfumed by incense.

 Just outside Rome: ancient Ostia